 As infants we act in certain ways to gain our parents’ attention and nurturing responses.
 An infant will cry, coo, reach, or cling and the parent will come and nurture, protect or defend the child.
 The parent is “bonding” with the child, while the infant is forming an “attachment” with the parent.
 The importance of this attachment and bonding are “hard-wired” into our beings.
 If an infant’s needs are consistently met they will develop a healthy attachment.
 When a need is expressed, the caregiver responds to that need.
 Since the need is met, the infant can relax.
 The outcome of this reciprocal interaction is shared trust, enjoyment and satisfaction of the needs of both the child and caregiver.

-Here is a cycle where healthy attachment is developed:
+Here is a cycle, developed by Dr. Vera Fahlberg, where healthy attachment is developed:

 Healthy attachments create the lifelong capacity for positive, rewarding, intimate and reciprocal relationships.
 A healthy attachment allows for a child to be able to receive love and affection, and have a positive sense of self, others and the world.
 They are able to depend on others but also rely on themselves.
 This builds the child’s foundation to have safe and secure relationships because their views of relationships are positive and dependable.
 Different attachment styles can develop based on this cycle of attachment and the infants needs being met in the early stages of life.